 As writer and consultant John C. Maxwell is famous for saying, “Everything rises and falls on leadership.”

 Get your act together.

-Oh, and before I forget…what’s the deal with customers having to wait for up to half an hour while you brew a new batch of coffee?
+Oh, and before I forget…what’s the deal with customers having to wait for up to half an hour while they brew a new batch of coffee?
 After getting annoyed and getting my coffee elsewhere for the past few months, I decided to resurrect my morning Panera ritual to come here and write, and what happens?
-You’re out of f*cking hazelnut again.
-It’s not even 9:00 am and you’re out of f*cking hazelnut.
+They’re out of fucking hazelnut again lol.
+It’s not even 9:00 am and they’re out of hazelnut.
 How long will I have to wait for hazelnut this time?